andybywire/andybywire/README.md

-### Information Architecture & Content Strategy Consultant
+### Information architecture & content strategy consultant

 I help mission-driven organizations create sustainable content ecosystems that are easy to understand and pleasant to use.